neverhood311/Stop-motion-OBJ/Manual_Test_Instructions.md

 ### Basic usage test for Cached sequences, all file types

 1. File > Import > Mesh Sequence then navigate to "numbers_obj" folder
 1. In the `File Name` field, type "number", leave `Cache Mode` set to Cached, leave `Material Per Frame` unchecked and `Relative Paths` checked.
-Click `Select Folder` to load
+Click `Select Folder` to load.
-1. Repeat steps 1 & 2 for STL, PLY, and X3D (make sure the X3D I/O addon is installed), moving each sequence so they're not overlapping
+1. Repeat steps 1 & 2 for STL, PLY, and X3D (make sure the X3D I/O addon is installed).
+Once imported, translate each sequence slightly so they're not overlapping.
 1. Step through frames 1-12
     - **CHECK**: all sequences should show the mesh corresponding to the frame number
 1. In Object Settings > Stop Motion OBJ > Playback, set the `Mode` to Blank for one sequence.